jyaquinas/jyaquinas.github.io/_posts/2022-04-12-CICD-with-travis-and-codedeploy.md

   -Dspring.profiles.active=real \
   $JAR_NAME > $REPOSITORY/nohup.out 2>&1 &
 ```
-***Note:** adding line breaks between the config file paths will lead to errors.
+***Note:** adding line breaks or spaces between the config file paths will lead to errors.
 Make sure all the config locations are comma-separated (without backslashes).*

 Then we'll make some changes to our travis and appspec files.
 ```yaml